Vr838/web-application-security-methodology/README.md

 - **tools-used.md**
   List of tools used across all testing phases with brief explanations of their purpose.

+   **Methodology with commands.md**
+  High-level bug hunting and web application security methodology with real commands, aligned with how to hunt a real website.

 - **LICENSE**
   Licensing information for reuse and reference.